newaz-aa/iBRF/README.md

 In the original algorithm, the Random Undersampling (RUS) technique is utilized to balance the bootstrap samples.
 However, randomly eliminating too many samples from the data leads to significant data loss, resulting in a major decline in performance.

 This paper proposed a novel sampling approach that, when incorporated into the framework of the RF classifier, achieves better and more generalized prediction performance.
-The proposed algorithm outperforms the original BRF classifier by a large margin.
+The proposed algorithm outperforms the original BRF classifier.

 Original BRF classifier implementation in the imblearn library: https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html